NeS online classes are now offered as a membership at natureglosescience.com for the following self-paced video guided class types:

 After each child’s email account is set up, contact me at gloriabrooks@natureglos science.
 I will provide you with pre-paid membership vouchers per child account.
 Let me know how many children you are ready to set up accounts for and enroll and I will email you that number of vouchers for the membership.

-NatureGlo loosely uses and mixes in eclectic teaching methods including: Charlotte Mason (note-books), Montessorri (multi-ages), Unschool (student project choices), Open Classroom (resource guided) and learner-led.
+NatureGlo loosely uses and mixes in eclectic teaching methods including: Charlotte Mason (note-books), Montessorri (multi-ages), Unschool (student project choices), Open Classroom (resource guided), Learner-led and Unit Study styles.

 Please give me your name, email, and ask your question or tell me what's going on.
 I'll be in touch typically within 24 hours.